 (ii) In cases where there is no data, incomplete data, or incorrect data for the customer's energy consumption or the customer is making changes on-site that will affect total consumption, the electric utility or alternative electric supplier and the customer shall mutually agree on a method to determine the customer's electric consumption.

 (c) Any net metering or distributed generation customer using energy storage equipment in conjunction with an eligible electric generator must not design or operate the energy storage equipment in a manner that results in the customer’s electrical output exceeding 100% of the customer’s electricity consumption for the previous 12 months.
-Any addition of energy storage equipment to an existing approved legacy net metering program system or distributed generation program system is considered a material modification as defined in these rules.
 The electric utility interconnection procedures shall include details describing how energy storage equipment may be integrated into an existing legacy net metering program system without impacting the 10-year grandfathering period.
+The addition of energy storage to an eligible electric generator is not considered an increase in generation capacity so long as the combined system restricts export of energy above the generating capacity of the eligible electric generator.

 (8) The applicant shall notify the electric utility of plans for any material modification to the project.
 The applicant shall re-apply for interconnection pursuant to Part 2 of these rules and submit revised legacy net metering program or distributed generation program application forms and associated fees.
 The applicant may be eligible to continue participation in the legacy net metering program or distributed generation program when a material modification is made to a customer’s previously approved system and which does not violate the requirements of subrule (7).
 Additionally the applicant may not begin any material modification to the project until the electric utility has approved the revised application, including any necessary engineering review or distribution system study.
 The application shall be processed in accordance with R 460.620and R460.640.